elizabethduane/mazetask/README.md

 ### Creating the surveys
 1. Choose the option **"Create a new Survey"**
 2. Setup a completely new survey
-3. Erase the content new file and copy the code of one .txt file downloaded.
+3. Erase the new file content and copy the code of one ".txt" file downloaded.
 4. Do it for each survey file.

 ### Further reading / How to cite